Most Polluted Cities in India (2026): Why Delhi & Others Hit “Severe” AQI

 Introduction

-This article explains which Indian cities are most affected by air pollution, why these patterns occur, and how to interpret pollution data in a meaningful way.
+This guide explains which cities are most affected, why these patterns occur, and how to interpret air quality data for real-world decisions.

 Most Polluted Cities in India